apache/incubator-graphar/docs/libraries/pyspark/how-to.md

 ## GraphAr objects

-Now you can import, create and modify all the classes you can work call from [scala API of GraphAr](https://graphar.apache.org/docs/libraries/spark).
+Now you can import, create and modify all the classes you can call from [scala API of GraphAr](https://graphar.apache.org/docs/libraries/spark).
 For simplify using of graphar from python constants, like GAR-types, supported file-types, etc. are placed in ``graphar_pyspark.enums``.